Updated: Nov 12

-Worrying is defined as tormenting oneself with (or suffering from) disturbing thoughts, worrying creates and magnifies negative thoughts, emotions and health issues, thus impairing our ability to think clearly and make good decisions.
+But did you know that worrying is defined as tormenting oneself with (or suffering from) disturbing thoughts?
+Tormenting...
+That means that by worrying we are inflicting upon ourselves severe pain and suffering.
+In addition, worrying creates and magnifies negative thoughts, emotions and health issues, thus impairing our ability to think clearly and make good decisions.
+It is a very serious problem.

 Most of us have some kind of worry constantly running in the back of our minds.
 We worry about health, work, finances, family and relationships.
 We worry about our self-worth.
 We worry about the past or the future.
 We worry about all sorts of things, except the negative consequences of worrying.